 - As of January 2023, the ADNeT Registry had 74 participating sites, with 55 sites actively contributing data.

 - Following the completion of a systematic scoping review, we have co-designed and implemented patient and carer surveys that measure what matters most to people living with either dementia or mild cognitive impairment and their care partners.

 - A collaboration has been established with the Registry of Senior Australians (ROSA) which recruits persons at the time of an aged care assessment in South Australia to monitor the health, service utilisation, medication use and other outcomes of this group.

-The ADNeT Registry has great potential to improve quality of care provided to people with dementia or mild cognitive impairment in Australia, and enhance research opportunities for both consumers and researchers.
-Into the future, when new therapies for dementia become available, the Registry will be essential in ensuring that uptake is appropriate and equitable, and longer-term outcomes can be assessed.
+The ADNeT Registry has great potential to improve quality of care provided to people with dementia or mild cognitive impairment in Australia, as well as enhance research opportunities for both consumers and researchers.
+In the future, when new therapies for dementia become available, the ADNeT Registry will be essential in ensuring that uptake is appropriate and equitable and longer-term outcomes can be assessed.

 The ADNeT Registry aims to issue a comprehensive report every year to provide a “report card” on the quality of care being delivered to Australians diagnosed with dementia and mild cognitive impairment.
 Our annual reports, freely accessible via this website, will provide an overview of the ADNeT Registry coverage, participation, and key data on the quality of care using CQIs.